-Mr. Burkhardt serves as Vice Chair of ASME Standards Committee B73 (Chemical Standard Pumps) and participates on PIP RESP73H/V revision task force.
+Mr. Burkhardt serves as Vice Chair of ASME Standards Committee B73 (Chemical Standard Pumps).
 He graduated from Virginia Polytechnic Institute with a BSME degree (1981).
 Mr. Burkhardt is a member of ASME and is a registered Professional Engineer in the State of Alabama.